pretix/pretix-docs/docs/guides/custom-domain.md

 We recommend creating a `www.` subdomain and setting up a redirect from your main domain to that subdomain.

 Wait for the changes to take place.
-This may take a few minutes or a few hours.
+This may take a few minutes to a few hours.

 Open the pretix backend and navigate to :navpath:Your organizer → :fa3-wrench: Settings → Custom domain:
 In the "Domain name" field, enter the subdomain you just created.